haileyydev/maildrop/README.md

 ## About The Project

-Maildrop is a self hostable and easy to use disposable email service that allows you to receive emails on a random email address on your domain.
+Maildrop is a self hostable and easy to use email service that allows you to receive emails on any address on your domain.

-Maildrop is perfect for:
+It is perfect for:
+- People who want to easily use multiple email addresses.
-- Signing up for services without revealing your email address.
+- Signing up for services without without using your main email address.
 - Easily creating multiple accounts on websites.

 ### Features